Pittsburg, California: History

 In 1903 the town was incorporated, and by a vote of the citizenry, was renamed "Black Diamond", after the mining firm.
 Because of the industrial potential of the site, a name change to "Pittsburg" was proposed in 1909.
 On February 11, 1911, the city officials changed the town's name to "Pittsburg", honoring Pittsburgh, Pennsylvania, as the two cities shared a common steel and mining industrial heritage.
 This rechristening came at a time when the name of Pittsburgh, Pennsylvania, was more commonly spelled without the "h".
+In 1926 Johns-Manville opened their first West Coast factory in Pittsburg.

 In 1930, Columbia Steel became a subsidiary of U.S. Steel.
 The Pittsburg plant continued to grow until the early 1950s, reaching a peak staff of 5,200 employees when the markets for its products crashed.
 In 1986, U.S. Steel entered into a joint venture with Pohang Iron and Steel Company of South Korea.
 Together, they invested $450 million to turn the Pittsburg plant into a modern flat-products mill, renamed USS-POSCO Industries.
 By 1999, the facility employed 970 workers and shipped over 1.6 million U.S. tons of steel per year to over 175 customers in the Western United States, Mexico, Canada and the Pacific Rim, although POSCO announced its plans to close the facility by the end of 2023.

 The original town site fronts on the Sacramento/San Joaquin River Delta, reflecting its origins as a deep-water channel river port (As of January 1, 2007, state legislation [Assembly Bill 2324] enabled the city to manage its own riverfront for commercial development and subsequent port operations).
 Since the early 1900s, the city has grown inland to the south, then spread east and west along State Route 4, now a freeway carrying resident commuters to jobs in the San Francisco Bay-Oakland Region.
 In the process, the former town of Cornwall, California, was absorbed.
 As of the 2000 census, the city had a total population of 56,769.

 Camp Stoneman was built in 1942, and was a major staging area for the United States Army during World War II and the Korean War until 1954.

 The first post office opened in 1868 as Black Diamond and changed its name along with the town in 1911.

 Geography

-Pittsburg shares a border with the unincorporated community of Bay Point, California, to the west, the city of Concord, California, to the southwest and Antioch, California, to the east.
+Pittsburg shares a border with the unincorporated community of Bay Point to the west, the city of Concord to the southwest and Antioch to the east.
 Suisun Bay is directly north of the city and connects San Francisco Bay to the Sacramento and San Joaquin rivers.